Statement of Corporate Governance

 Our long-term growth is underpinned by our seven core values:

-3. We place importance on our suppliers and pay invoices promptly, are clear in negotiations and have an ongoing dialogue.
+• We place importance on our suppliers and pay invoices on a timely basis, are clear in negotiations and have an ongoing dialogue.

-7. We respect one another and are courteous, honest and straightforward in all our dealings, we honour diversity, individuality and personal differences, and are committed to conducting our business with the highest personal, professional and ethical standards.
+• We respect one another and are courteous, honest and straightforward in all our dealings.
+We honour diversity, individuality and personal differences, and are committed to conducting our business with the highest personal, professional and ethical

 The Board believes that a culture based on the seven core values is a competitive advantage and consistent with fulfilment of the Group’s mission and execution of its strategy.
 It is the responsibility of the Executive Management Committee to evaluate how the Company might better achieve these objectives, and report to the Board on a regular basis.

-Details of the governance structures and processes adopted by the Group are set out on the website (www.velocity-composites.com).
+Details of the governance structures and processes adopted by the Group are set out on this website.

 Non-executive Directors meet with other senior managers and give advice and assistance between meetings.